thecodezone/dt-plugin/Writerside/topics/starter-topic.md

 Our purpose is to bridge the gap between these seasoned developers and the dynamic environment of Disciple.Tools.
 We strive to make Disciple.Tools plugin development not only accessible but also a delightful experience for those already well-versed in Laravel and Symfony frameworks.

 <note title="Are you a WordPress Developer" id="wp-dev">
-You may feel more at home using the [Disciple Tools Starter Template](https://github.com/thecodezone/dt-plugin/).
+You may feel more at home using the <a href="https://github.com/thecodezone/dt-plugin/">Disciple Tools Starter Template</a>.
 </note>

 ## Included